 1. You're often bloated or have tummy aches

-When you're intolerant to FODMAPs, they're not absorbed properly in the intestine, which causes bloating and stomach muscle spasms.
+If you're intolerant to FODMAPs, they're not absorbed properly in the intestines.
+This often causes bloating and stomach muscle spasms.

 2. Eating healthy food makes you feel worse

 FODMAPs are mostly found in healthy foods – vegetables, fruits, grains.
 So if eating lots of these foods gives you a stomach ache, the issue could be FODMAPs.

 Your gut reacts to lots of different meals but you can't figure out what's causing it.
 FODMAPs are in so many different foods so it's often hard to pinpoint the culprit – even more so when you factor in FODMAP stacking.